mworion/MountWizzard4/docs/source/overview.rst

 - Control movement of the mount as well as tracking speeds.
 - Coordinates in J2000 as well as in JNow.
 - Virtual keypad
 - Model building with different model setups and model generating capabilities.
   Sorting points for effective slew paths or dome situations.
 - Model building is done in parallel threads (imaging, plate solving, slewing) to reduce time.
 - Show the actual model and alignment error.
 Give hints on how to improve the raw polar alignment.
 - Model optimisation: deleting points, automatic removing point for target RMS etc.
 - Manage models stored in the mount (save, load, delete).
 - Dome geometry integration (MW4 knows about target flip side and slews dome correctly as well as any geometrical constraints).
 - Environment data: MW4 shows data from OpenWeatherMap, ClearOutside, External Sensors like MBox, Stickstation, UniHedronSQR as well as direct linked sensors like MGBox.
 - Refraction handling external / internal from the above sources.
 - Satellite: searching, displaying, programming, updating tracking.
 - Tools: FITS Header renaming, Park positions, etc.
 - Remote shutdown of MW4 and Mount via IP commands.
 - Measurements and CSV saving for most environment and mount data
 - Imaging: control of connected camera / cooler / filter.
 - WOL (wake on LAN) boot for mount.
 MW4 catches MAC address automatically on first manual start.
 - Audio signals for different events (end slew, finished modeling, alert, etc.)
 - Updater for all MW4 functions.
 - Generate / load / save as many profiles as you would like.
 - Show alignment stars.
 Choose and automatically center for polar or orthogonal adjustments.
 - Imaging: expose one or N images, auto solve or auto stack these images.
 - Imaging: show distortion grid, astrometric calculations (flux, roundness, sharpness)

 Known limitations
 -----------------
 MW4 does only support python 3.7 - 3.9 right now.
 The reason for that is the missing availability of precompiled packages needed.

-On Apple MacOSx BigSur you need update to > 0.220.3 at the QT framework has some issues opening the primary display.
+On Apple MacOSx BigSur you need update to > 0.220.3 at the Qt framework has some issues opening the primary display.

 Some features are limited to windows version only as they need the original